pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 ## Disclaimer

 This repository contains a project based on the final assignment for the **[BI Dashboards with IBM Cognos Analytics and Google Looker](https://www.coursera.org/learn/bi-dashboards-with-ibm-cognos-analytics-and-google-looker)** course on Coursera.
 The original assignment focused on creating and analyzing business intelligence (BI) dashboards/reports using IBM Cognos Analytics and Google Looker Studio.

-However, for this project, I have modified the assignment to utilize Snowflake's Snowsight.
+For this project, I have adapted the assignment to utilize Snowflake's Snowsight.
+Additionally, I have provided a Streamlit app that produces the same visualizations using Streamlit in Snowflake.

 ### Usage